 For example, if you overpay your taxes because of error, the authorities are required to reimburse you for the amount in question.
 If someone coerces you to purchase something, they are legally required to reimburse you.

 Keep in mind that Section 72 concerns both mistakes of law and mistakes of fact.
 In both cases, the property in question must be restored.

 If you need help with types of quasi-contracts in business law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.